Vulnerability-scanner/Lazy-RDP/README.md

 5. So if you have any others, do in a word processor search and replace on your own.

 6. The current version is 1.02.
 Added ability to select the method of sorting the pair login / password.
 Fixed a crash bug when selecting a script of some countries from the list.
-Fixed a bug with paths.
+Fixed a bug with incorrect paths.

 7. Starting from the folder with the script through the terminal